MaterSim/PyXtal/doc/Usage.rst

 Random molecular crystal with constraints on torsion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the smile string, one can specify the desired torsions
+Using the smiles string, one can specify the desired torsions

 .. code-block:: Python